The Driftless Area: Plot

-A college graduate turned bartender, Pierre, comes home after his parents' death.
-Shane picks up Pierre, hitching whilst carrying a rosebush, after his MG car breaks down.
-Shane then charges Pierre $20 for the privilege and kicks him out of his vehicle further down the road, stealing his rosebush.
-Pierre takes a rock out of his pocket and hurls it at the car, which causes Shane to crash out cold on the next curve.
-As Pierre inspects the scene, he finds a $77,000 bag of money in Shane's truck.
-Shane wakes up from the crash and steals a car from a lady who stopped to help him.

-Pierre is going to give his newfound money to a woman who had given him the rock, and who needs plastic surgery for a badly scarred face.
+A college graduate turned bartender, Pierre, returns to his hometown in the Driftless Area after his parents' death.
+Shane picks up Pierre, who was hitchhiking and carrying a rosebush, after Pierre's car breaks down.
+Shane charges Pierre $20 for the privilege and kicks him out of his vehicle further down the road, stealing his rosebush.
+Pierre takes a rock out of his pocket and hurls it at the car, which causes Shane to crash on the next curve.
+Pierre inspects the scene and finds a $77,000 bag of money in Shane's truck.
+He plans to give his newfound money to a woman who had given him the rock, and who needs plastic surgery for a badly scarred face.
 He feels the money is destined for her, since she told him that she could only ever get the needed surgery "if she ever found a pile of money."
+Meanwhile, Shane wakes up from the crash and steals a car from a woman who stopped to help him.

-Walking through a field, Pierre falls into a well and is rescued by Stella.
-Pierre feels indebted to her for saving his life, then goes on to fall in love with her.
-Stella is a ghost, inadvertently killed whilst housesitting, in an arson fire set sometime before by Shane on his brother's orders, believing the house empty.
+While walking through a field, Pierre falls into a well and is rescued by Stella.
+Pierre feels indebted to her for saving his life, and goes on to fall in love with her.
+Stella is a ghost, inadvertently killed in an arson fire set by Shane on his brother's orders, believing the house empty.
 Tim Geer is helping Stella deal with her situation and get retribution for a life stolen.

 Shane, his brother Ned, and Lyle arrive to get back their money.
 Eventually they catch up to Pierre, who leads the trio into a trap.
 Over a disagreement at their predicament, short-tempered Shane shoots Lyle through the heart.

-In a shootout Shane and Pierre kill each other.
-As Shane lies dying Stella appears to him and questions her killing, then comforts Pierre through his last breath.
+Shane and Pierre kill each other in a shootout.
+As Shane lies dying, Stella appears to him and questions her killing, then comforts Pierre through his last breath.
 Pierre seemingly knew he was going to die as he wrote a will giving his car to his friend, Carrie, his grey felt hat to Keith, and his binoculars to Stella.

 Pierre wakes up on a beach and is greeted by Stella.
 She explains they are going to have a lot of time together, just as he had wished for before.